koeppl/aspstring/README.md

 ../bin/shortest_superstring.py --input random/scs/s02m10n008i0.txt
 ```

-# Examples in the Paper
+## Examples in the Paper

-The solutions to the figures in the paper can be re-evalidated with the files in the `sample` folder with the name
+The solutions to the figures in the paper can be revalidated with the files in the `sample` folder with the name
 `sleeplessness.{PRG}.txt`:

 with ASP: